All users must have a current public library card in good standing.

 Computer session will be terminated if locked or inactive for longer than 10 minutes.

-Printing in the Computer Center costs 15¢ per black and white page, 25¢ per color page, and 15¢ per page for resume paper.
+Printing in the Computer Center costs 15¢ per black and white page, and 25¢ per color page.
 USERS MAY NOT BRING THEIR OWN PAPER.

-It is recommended that users save their work to a flash drive or CD-R. Any files saved to the hard drive will be erased.
-CD-Rs are available for $1.50.
+It is recommended that users save their work to a flash drive.
+Any files saved to the hard drive will be erased.
 Flash drives are available at the Check-Out Desk for $10.00.
 Users are welcome to bring their own storage media.
 The library is not responsible for lost data.

 The library provides free access to the Internet.
 NBPL does not monitor or control the material content available on the Internet, as it does not limit shelf access to print materials.
 While some of the information is of high quality, inevitably some material may be less accurate, authoritative, appropriate, or timely, or may be difficult to retrieve.